 on the U.S. economy.

-high set this month, with the uncertainty caused by the U.S.
+set this month, with the uncertainty caused by the U.S.

 government shutdown and mixed economic data having fuelled a